Core Practice

 What is the most suitable structure for a foreign company entering India?

-The choice depends on factors including nature of activities, investment quantum, repatriation plans, and regulatory restrictions.
-Options include wholly-owned subsidiaries, joint ventures, branch offices, liaison offices, and project offices.
-Each has distinct regulatory, tax, and operational implications that must be evaluated against the specific business case.
+It depends on your activities, investment quantum, repatriation plans, and sector.
+Options include wholly owned subsidiaries, joint ventures, branch offices, liaison offices, and project offices.
+Each has distinct regulatory, tax, and operational implications.
+We evaluate every option against your specific business case before recommending a structure.

 How often must private companies hold board meetings?

-Private companies must hold at least four board meetings each year with not more than 120 days gap between consecutive meetings.
-The first meeting of the year must be held within 30 days of incorporation.
-Small companies and one-person companies have relaxed requirements of two meetings per year.
+At least four board meetings each year with not more than 120 days gap between consecutive meetings.
+The first meeting must be held within 30 days of incorporation.
+Small companies and one person companies have relaxed requirements of two meetings per year.

 What are the key compliance requirements for private limited companies?

-Key requirements include holding board and general meetings, filing annual returns and financial statements with MCA, maintaining statutory registers, obtaining director KYC compliance, and ensuring timely disclosure of significant events.
-Non-compliance attracts penalties and can impact director eligibility.
+Board and general meetings, annual returns and financial statements filed with MCA, statutory registers, director KYC compliance, and timely disclosure of significant events.
+Non compliance attracts penalties and can impact director eligibility for years.

 What is the difference between a private limited company and an LLP?

-Private companies are governed by the Companies Act with limited liability for shareholders, while LLPs combine partnership flexibility with limited liability.
+Private companies are governed by the Companies Act with limited liability for shareholders.
+LLPs combine partnership flexibility with limited liability.
 Key differences include minimum capital requirements (none for LLP), compliance burden (lower for LLP), and tax treatment (LLP taxed as partnership).
-Choice depends on business model, funding plans, and exit strategy.
+The right choice depends on your business model, funding plans, and exit strategy.

 What approvals are needed for foreign investment in India?

-Foreign investment follows the automatic route or government approval route depending on sector.
-Most sectors permit 100% FDI under automatic route.
-Restricted sectors require government approval through relevant ministries.
-All FDI must comply with FEMA pricing guidelines, reporting requirements, and sector-specific conditions.
+Most sectors permit 100% FDI under the automatic route.
+Restricted sectors like insurance, banking, defence, and e commerce require government approval through relevant ministries.
+All FDI must comply with FEMA pricing guidelines, reporting requirements, and sector specific conditions.

 How are related party transactions regulated for private companies?

-Private companies must disclose related party transactions but are exempt from prior board/shareholder approval requirements that apply to public companies.
-However, transactions must be at arm's length and properly documented.
+Private companies must disclose related party transactions but are exempt from prior board or shareholder approval requirements that apply to public companies.
+However, transactions must be at arms length and properly documented.
 Certain transactions with directors still require board approval under Section 188.

-Delayed MCA filings attract additional fees calculated per day of delay.
-Continued non-compliance can result in the company being marked for striking off, director disqualification, and penalties on the company and officers in default.
-Serious defaults may require compounding applications to regularize.
+Delayed filings attract additional fees calculated per day of delay.
+Continued non compliance can result in the company being marked for striking off, director disqualification, and penalties on the company and officers in default.
+Serious defaults may require compounding applications.

 How should shareholders agreements address deadlock situations?

-Effective deadlock provisions include escalation mechanisms, mediation requirements, shotgun clauses (buy-sell provisions), put/call options, and dissolution triggers.
+Effective deadlock provisions include escalation mechanisms, mediation requirements, shotgun clauses, put and call options, and dissolution triggers.
 The choice depends on shareholder relationship, stake sizes, and business criticality.
-Deadlock provisions should be commercially practical and legally enforceable.
+Provisions must be commercially practical and legally enforceable.

 Why AMLEGALS

-Our pan-India presence across 10 offices enables us to handle multi-jurisdictional compliance efficiently.
-Whether dealing with state-specific Shops and Establishments requirements, regional RERA compliance, or coordinating with local counsel for specific filings, our network ensures seamless execution.
+Our pan India presence across 10 offices means we handle multi jurisdictional compliance as a single coordinated engagement.
+Whether dealing with state specific requirements, regional RERA compliance, or coordinating filings across jurisdictions, our network ensures seamless execution.

 The TCL Framework differentiates our approach.
-Rather than providing purely legal advice, we engage with clients' business contexts to ensure legal solutions serve commercial objectives.
-Our corporate advisory integrates with our M&A, tax, employment, and regulatory practices to provide comprehensive support across the corporate lifecycle.
+We do not provide legal opinions in isolation.
+We engage with your business context to ensure legal structures serve commercial objectives.
+Our corporate advisory integrates with our M&A, tax, employment, and regulatory practices to provide support across the entire corporate lifecycle.

 Corporate & Commercial Law Advisory